 Regulated - by the Society of Will Writers & Estate Planning Practitioners and fully insured.

 A Deed of Variation, also known as an instrument of variation or family arrangement is a document that estate administrators or executors can prepare and sign to alter the distribution of an estate, mostly to mitigate tax.
-There are generally two types; one to alter Intestacy and another to alter a persons Will.
+There are generally two types; one to alter Intestacy, known as varying intestacy and another to alter a persons Will.

-A deed can only be drawn up providing:
+A deed of variation can only be drawn up providing:

 Everyone affected agrees (If the variation affects the rights of children or unborn children, Court approval is required).